Connect with PITC!

 Where does PAWS in the City get their pets?

-Approximately 80% of our dogs and cats come from Dallas Animal Services.
+Approximately 90% of our dogs and cats come from Dallas animal shelters.

 Where is PAWS in the City located?

-Like many volunteer rescue organizations, PAWS does not have a physical shelter.
+Like many rescue organizations, #PITC does not have a physical shelter.
 The pets we rescue from the municipal shelter or from other life-threatening situations are housed in foster homes or boarding/training facilities.

 Get Involved